knightazura/ghost-sdk/Polyglot-i18n.md

 Still todo:

+* ensure all of the admin is marked up [#16](https://github.com/TryGhost/Ghost/issues/16)
-- move the i18n code to somewhere sensible
+* move the i18n code to somewhere sensible [#17](https://github.com/TryGhost/Ghost/issues/17)
-- optimise for the default "en" language
+* optimise for the default "en" language [#18](https://github.com/TryGhost/Ghost/issues/18)
-- use promises to load the language file
+* use promises to load the language file [#21](https://github.com/TryGhost/Ghost/issues/21)

 Also to be in separate stories:

-- language file loading for the frontend / theme
+* language file loading for the frontend / theme [19](https://github.com/TryGhost/Ghost/issues/19)
-- using req.acceptedLanguages to set the language on first load of the dashboard after install
+* using req.acceptedLanguages to set the language on first load of the dashboard after install [#20](https://github.com/TryGhost/Ghost/issues/20)

+Interesting questions:

+* should the admin i18n be in a json file, or should it be in the database?
+* how can we make it easy for developers to create these files for their themes / plugins?